mandyvuong/CV/README.md

   - Mentoring two students from a later cohort
   - Built applications in variety of languages, including Ruby, Rails, JavaScript, SQL (PostgreSQL), React
-  - Extensively practiced TDD principles using RSpec, Jasmine, Jest, Capybara and React testing library
+  - Extensively practised TDD principles using RSpec, Jasmine, Jest, Capybara and React testing library
   - Learnt and applied architectural patterns including MVC and DDD
   - Pair programmed extensively during design and development of applications
   - Development driven by Agile project management principles using Github Projects and Miro